kirimemail/phalcon-datatable/README.md

 # Example usage
 It uses Phalcon [QueryBuilder](http://docs.phalconphp.com/en/latest/api/Phalcon_Mvc_Model_Query_Builder.html) for pagination in DataTables.

-In example we have a stantart MVC application, with database enabled.
+In example we have a standart MVC application, with database enabled.
 Don't need to provide a normal bootstrap PHP file, for Phalcon documentation, visit official site.

 ### Controller (using QueryBuilder):
 ```php